code-distortion/realnum/README.md

 print $num1->format(); // "+1234567.89" (no thousands separator, show-plus)
 ```

 The default format-settings can be adjusted.
-All ***new*** RealNum objects will start with this setting:
+All ***new*** RealNum objects will then start with this setting:

 ``` php
 var_dump(RealNum::getDefaultFormatSettings()); // ['null' => null, 'trailZeros' => false … ] (default)